-Since then nearly 992,000 women have entered the event - and the Vhi Women's Mini Marathon had a record field of 41,006 in 2014.
+Since then over one million women have entered the event - and the Vhi Women's Mini Marathon had a record field of 41,006 in 2014.
 This event has grown as women’s interest in their own health and vitality has developed over the last three decades.

 The event has no equals in its appeal.
 Women of all ages representing every county and every walk of life take part in this great Festival of Women.
 No pressure is put on anyone - all the participants have to do is get fit enough to walk, jog or run the 10k.
 It is up to each individual to set her own target.
 Every finisher is a winner - and receives a commemorative medal and ribbon to mark the achievement.